damianoazzolini/plstat/docs/doc.md

 `Mode` is the mode of the list `List`.
 `List` can also be multidimensional (list of lists).
+Fails with a message if list is empty of if one of the lists of the list of lists is empty.
+If the list contains multiple modes with the same frequency, it computes all.

 ```
 mode([1,2,3,1],M).
 % Expected: M = 1.